The Life of Jesus

 12 sessions for leaders to run on Jesus’ life from birth to death, what he did and who he is.
 Includes leader instructions, graphics, games, memory verses, colouring pages and an option to view all content as one file or each file separately.
 Session titles are:

-Available to purchase from Children’s Ministry Deals
+Available to purchase as a download from Children’s Ministry Deals

 Children aged 6-12 years old